All Episodes

 Hello.

-Hey, uh I'm just getting back to Jones.
+Hey, I'm just getting back to Jones.

 It's Open Line Friday.

-It's an opening of the conversation.
+It's an open-ended conversation.

 Say whatever you want to say.